skilled-reflection/skilled-reflection.github.io/c10-ibc-culture.md

 ## manifesto

-pull ibc-doc1-student rules
+If you an informed STUDENT,
+then you will arrive at the following principles of knowledge, language, and action.

 ### better language / world

-distrust words and ego
+Distrust words and ego.
-- taking nothing personally
+- Take nothing personally
-- define everything empirically
+- Define everything empirically
   - comparison group/quantity (has unique outcome)
-- remove / ignore style
+- Remove / ignore style
-- speak for reasons only
+- Speak for reasons only
-- idea > authorship (anonymity)
+- Idea > authorship (anonymity)
-- read to rate to believe
+- Read to refine beliefs and doubts.
-- write to bet
+- Write to bet.

 #### speak
-speak / write
-initiate / respond
+Speak, write, initiate or respond only

-limited in duration / words
+in limited duration and words
-- set by intended outcome
+dictated by intended outcome.

-not at all
+Do not at all
-- when actions are known, needed
-- when listening is needed
+when actions or listening
+are needed.

 #### listen
 listen / read